johnnovak/dotfiles/README.md

 My cross-platform **vim**, **bash** and **mintty** dotfiles.

-Should work on the following platforms without any changes:
+Should work on the following platforms without any major changes:

 * OS X
 * Linux